Foreign relations of the Mughal Empire: Uzbeks

-In a letter dated 1577 Akbar informed Abdullah Khan Uzbek about his intention to expel the Portuguese from India.
-Meanwhile, though Uzbegs had captured Balkh, which along with Badakhshan was ruled till 1585 by Timurids, he had no desire to be embroiled into a conflict with them until they threatened Mughal position in Kabul and Qandhar.
-In his message sent to Akbar, Abdullah Uzbeg had also rose the issue of pilgrims to Mecca, who were facing difficulties due to unfavourable route traversing across Persian territory.
+In a letter dated 1577, Akbar informed Abdullah Khan about his intention to expel the Portuguese from India.
+Meanwhile, though the Uzbeks had captured Balkh, which along with Badakhshan was ruled till 1585 by the Timurids, he had no desire to be embroiled into a conflict with them until they threatened Mughal position in Kabul and Qandhar.
+In his message sent to Akbar, Abdullah Khan had also rose the issue of pilgrims to Mecca, who were facing difficulties due to unfavourable route traversing across Persian territory.
 Akbar convinced him that opening up of a new route from the Gujarat coast will bring the difficulties down.

-In 1584, Abdullah Uzbeg captured Badakhshan and the Timurid prince ruling over the area, Mirza Sulaiman along with his grandson were forced to seek refuge in Akbar's court, who were assigned suitable Mansab.
-Akbar felt Abdullah Uzbeg was a possible threat to Kabul, and hence in 1585, transferred his capital to Lahore.
+In 1584, Abdullah Khan captured Badakhshan and the Timurid prince ruling over the area, Mirza Sulaiman along with his grandson were forced to seek refuge in Akbar's court, who were assigned suitable Mansab.
+Akbar felt Abdullah Khan was a possible threat to Kabul, and hence in 1585, transferred his capital to Lahore.
 Meanwhile, he immediately despatched an army under Raja Man Singh to occupy Kabul, who succeeded in doing so.
 Abdullah sent a second embassy which was received by Akbar.
 He was uneasy with the presence of Akbar at Attock at the time when Uzbeg and Mughal borders were running side by side.

-According to historian Satish Chandra, both the Mughals and Uzbegs reached to an informal agreement, according to which Mughal gave up their claims in Balkh and Badkhshan while Uzbegs left Kabul and Qandhar for Mughals.
-In 1595, when Abdullah Khan Uzbeg captured Balkh and Badkhshan, the area ruled by Timurids till 1585, Akbar was forced to capture Qandhar in 1595 to make a defensible frontier against the Uzbegs.
-The relationship between Mughals and Persians remained cordial since then and embassies were frequently exchanged between the two until the reign of Jahangir came.
-Akbar, with the capture of Qandhar in 1595 was able to set up scientific frontier along the Hindukush.
+According to historian Satish Chandra, both the Mughals and Uzbeks reached to an informal agreement, according to which the Mughals gave up their claims in Balkh and Badkhshan, while the Uzbeks left Kabul and Qandhar for the Mughals.
+In 1595, when Abdullah Khan captured Balkh and Badkhshan, the area ruled by Timurids till 1585, Akbar was forced to capture Qandhar in 1595 to make a defensible frontier against the Uzbeks.
+The relationship between the Mughals and Persians remained cordial since then and embassies were frequently exchanged between the two until the reign of Jahangir came.
+Akbar, with the capture of Qandhar in 1595 was able to set up along the Hindukush.
 But, Akbar remained at Lahore until 1598, and left for Agra only after the death of Abdullah Khan.